Pidurangala Hike in Sigiriya: Everything You Need To Know

 The massive platform at the top of Pidurangala Rock

 • Headlamp: If you’re going for a sunrise hike up Pidurangala Rock, don’t forget a headlamp.
-Your phone’s torch will work, but there are areas where you have to climb and crawl so having to hold a phone may not be ideal.
+You could use your phone, but there are areas where you have to climb and crawl, and holding a phone may not be ideal.

 • Trainers or comfortable shoes: If you have hiking shoes, great, but they aren’t necessary.
 There are parts where you have to climb, and trainers work best.